porphyrin/flexible-jekyll/_posts/2019-02-07-leading-great-meetings.markdown

 ---
 layout: post
-title: The Secret to Leading Great Meetings as a Data Scientist?
+title: The Secret to Leading a Great Data-Centric Meeting?
 Empathy.
 date: 2019-02-07 11:32:20 +0300
-description: Road-tested tips and tricks to engage your audience on technical topics
+description: Road-tested tips and tricks to engage your audience while presenting data
 img: chaos.jpg
 tags: [technical leadership, productivity]
 ---
-During my first year working as a Data Scientist, I bombed a presentation in front of my company's entire C-Suite team.
+During my first year working as a Data Scientist, I bombed a presentation in front of my company's entire C-Suite.

 I walked out of the meeting feeling crushed, and like I had just wasted everyone's time.
 But I was also surprised.
-In my prior life as a management consultant I worked with and learned from managers who had mastered the art of communicating complex material.
+In my prior life as a management consultant, I worked alongside managers who had mastered the art of communicating complex material to technical and non-technical audiences alike.
 Given the degree of practice I had from consulting, it surprised me that this most recent presentation had gone so poorly.
-But what if I hadn't applied those same preparation processes to this presentation?
+And then it hit me: what if I hadn't applied those same preparation processes to this presentation?
 As it turns out, I hadn't.

->Leading up to that presentation, I spent 95% of my time on the technical stuff: loading data, cleaning data, modeling data, testing, and generating results.
+>Leading up to that presentation, **I spent 95% of my time on the technical stuff**: loading data, cleaning data, modeling data, testing, and generating results.
 I spent the remaining 5% hastily pasting the outputs of my model into a slide deck.

 No wonder things had gone wrong!
 I've observed that in industry, communicating our results often takes a backseat.
-Sometimes we don't need to communicate outside of our teams, but in the times that we do, this can lead to some troubling outcomes.
+While it's true that there are times when we don't need to communicate outside of our own team, de-prioritizing communication can lead to some troubling outcomes in the times that we do.

-In this post, I outline some quick tips for leading clear, effective meetings as a Data Scientist.
-While the post is geared towards Data Scientists, I've tried to write the post such that the techniques can be generalized outside of Data Science.
+In this post, I outline some quick tips for leading clear, effective meetings where the goal is to present data and inspire action based on the data being discussed.
+While the post is primarily geared towards Data Scientists, I've tried to write it such that the techniques can be generalized outside of Data Science (e.g., Product Management, Business Intelligence, Sales Engineering, etc).

 ## Lead with the "why."